rebelrabbits/conceptsarebricks/src/pages/profile/profile-jeff-deist.md

 This article has been condemned for pushing libertarians into alt-right nationalism and Rebel Rabbits agrees.

 Additionally, in early 2021, text transcripts were leaked involving Jeffrey Tucker, who worked from 1997 to 2011 as editorial vice president and editor for the institute's website, [Mises.org](https://en.wikipedia.org/wiki/Mises.org "Mises.org").
 In these transcripts, Tucker claims:

 * The Mises Institute is an "onboarding institution for the alt-right"
 * "These people \[meaning Deist and others] have dabbled in very bad shit for a long time, but mostly in private"
+* "I know exactly why Deist is prez... and it is not about libertarianism"

+Further research by Rebel Rabbits discovered that Jeff Deist is a twitter follower of @VDare, a race realist non profit that promotes the work of white supremacists, anti-Semites and others on the radical right.
+While this is not damning in and  of itself - many individuals and groups follow opponents - RebelRabbits feels it is noteworthy.